CMDQ8575/Raphael-Optimization/README.md

 6. Remove Doze whitelist.
 7. Remove ADs by hosts.
 8. Change some permissions and enhance charging speed.
-9. System.prop modify and try to pass CTS(maybe not works) .
+9. System.prop modify and try to pass CTS.